What are the risk factors for small cell lung cancer?

 Cigar smoking and pipe smoking are almost as likely to cause lung cancer as cigarette smoking.
 Smoking low-tar or “light” cigarettes increases lung cancer risk as much as regular cigarettes.
 There is concern that menthol cigarettes may increase the risk even more, as the menthol may allow smokers to inhale more deeply.

-Secondhand smoke: If you don’t smoke, breathing in the smoke of others (called secondhand smoke or environmental tobacco smoke) can increase your risk of developing lung cancer.
-A non-smoker who lives with a smoker has about a 20% to 30% greater risk of developing lung cancer.
-Workers who have been exposed to tobacco smoke in the workplace are also more likely to get lung cancer.
-Secondhand smoke is thought to cause more than 3,000 deaths from lung cancer each year.
+Secondhand smoke: If you don’t smoke, breathing in the smoke of others (called secondhand smoke or environmental tobacco smoke) can increase your risk of developing lung cancer by almost 30%.
+Secondhand smoke is thought to cause more than 7,000 deaths from lung cancer each year.

 Some evidence suggests that certain people are more susceptible to the cancer-causing effect of tobacco smoke than others.